-Per Share Total Without over-allotment With over-allotment Without over-allotment With over-allotment Underwriting discounts and commissions paid by us Expenses payable by us \$ \$ \$ \$ \$ \$ \$ \$
+PER SHARE TOTAL

+WITHOUT

+WITH

+WITHOUT

+WITH OVER-

+ALLOTMENT

+OVER-

+ALLOTMENT

+OVER-

+ALLOTMENT

+OVER-

+ALLOTMENT -

+Underwriting

+discounts

+and

+commissions

+paid by

+us \$ \$ \$

+\$ Expenses

+payable by

+us \$ \$

+\$\$

 We have agreed to pay all of the expenses in connection with this offering.
 The principal components of the offering expenses payable by us will include the fees and expenses of our accountants and attorneys, the fees of our registrar and transfer agent, the cost of printing this prospectus, and filing fees paid to the Securities and Exchange Commission and the National Association of Securities Dealers, Inc.